awsdocs/amazon-sagemaker-developer-guide/doc_source/notebooks-create-open.md

 1. On the **Select Kernel** dialog, to use the default kernel, **Python 3 \(Data Science\)**, choose **Select**\.
 Otherwise, use the dropdown menu to select a different kernel\.

-For a list of the available kernels, see [Available SageMaker Kernels](notebooks-available-kernels.md)\.
+For a list of the available kernels, see [Available Amazon SageMaker Kernels](notebooks-available-kernels.md)\.

 ## Create a Notebook from the Launcher<a name="notebooks-create-launcher"></a>